w3c/csswg-drafts/explainer.md

 ### Approach proposed by the current specification

-Following the principles of the [The Extensible Web Manifesto](https://github.com/extensibleweb/manifesto), the specification exposes Javascript APIs and Events that enable authors to interact with, and if necessary, override the behavior of spatial navigation.
+Following the principles of [The Extensible Web Manifesto](https://github.com/extensibleweb/manifesto), the specification exposes Javascript APIs and Events that enable authors to interact with, and if necessary, override the behavior of spatial navigation.

 ### Current Approach of the CSS Basic User Interface Module Level 4

 CSS Basic User Interface Module Level 4 offers 3 properties that can override the spatial navigation heuristic.
 This is currently not integrated with the present draft, but that could easily be done.
-They could also be implemented as a polyfil on top of the Javascript APIs and Events offered by the spatnav specification.
+They could also be implemented as a polyfill on top of the Javascript APIs and Events offered by the spatnav specification.

 There were the properties about the directional focus navigation in the CSS Basic User Interface Module Level 4.
 - [nav-up/right/down/left properties (CSSUI4)](https://drafts.csswg.org/css-ui-4/#nav-dir)